corbincox72/peripheral_brain/_diseases/sihd.md

 ### Common Drug Classes for Treatment

 * Organic Nitrates: Dilation of Venous Blood Vessels to Reduce Preload
-  * Glyceryl Trinitrate for acute attacks
+  * NTG for acute attacks
   * IS(M/D)N for prophylaxis
 * DHP CCBs: Arterial Vasodilation to Decrease Afterload
 * Non-DHP CCBs: Negative Inotropy and Chronotropy to Decrease Oxygen Consumption